Bohjaangles/Bohjaangles/README.md

 Full Stack Developer from Canada.
 Working fulltime for Luxsonic since may 2023

 - :telescope: Owned/operated a multi-city spa and wellness business from 2015-2022, transitioned into web development through Lighthouse labs 2022.
-In 2023, I am continueing to develop my coding knowledge and skillbase.
-Currently working on a web based resource management game.

 - :seedling: currently making simple mobile apps and a side project with some friends on my free time - developmenet wise.

 - :zap: In my other free time I am climbing, spending time with family, or being too busy with whatever I've picked up lately.
 Often climbing.